Wednesday, March 05, 2025

 I Hope (films "dying" to see)

-Chronology Of Water, Kristen Stewart (Berlinale pre-sales by Les Films du Losange)
+Chronology Of Water, Kristen Stewart (Berlinale pre-sales by Les Films du Losange - latest news: will it be ready?
+I hope.
+If goes to Cannes then probably will be in UCR)

 Silent Friend, Ildiko Enyedi (Tony Leung and Léa Seydoux!!!)